Consensys/linea-monorepo/contracts/docs/contract-style-guide.md

 // imports here
 import { ImportType } from "../ImportType.sol";
+library SampleLibrary {
 	// All items have NatSpec
 	// 1.
 CONSTANTS (Public, internal and then private)
 	// 2.
 Structs
 	// 3.
 Enums
 	// 4.
 Events with NatSpec (including parameters)
 	// 5.
 Errors with NatSpec explaining when thrown
 	// 6.
+Modifiers
-Functions (Public, external, internal and then private)
+	// 7.
+Functions (Public, external, internal and then private) }
 ```

 ### Contract Structure